 If you are exporting to other countries then we can help there too as we deliver to all major European countries and other transport networks, but you must ensure that your pallet is to the specification of the country.
 Speak to DIT for more advice.

 Depending on the type of journey your pallet needs to take to reach its destination, your pallet may be trans-shipped (placed off one truck and on to another, etc.) a few times.
 Of course at C&D we pride ourselves on reducing trans-shipment.

 During the trans-shipment process damage may occur, and though incredibly rare, when it does occur it is often due to inadequate packaging and preparation.
 So preparing your goods for pickup and delivery can keep your customer happy.

-> If need a tail-lift truck at either pickup or delivery points ensure you use a pallet that is accessible on all 4 sides so any trolley trucks can be used.
+- If need a tail-lift truck at either pickup or delivery points encure you use a pallet that is accessible on all 4 sides so any trolley trucks can be used.

 The objective of pallet packaging is to secure the goods to the pallet base and safeguard any goods.

-> You may wish to put a cardboard or bubble wrap layer around the whole pallet before wrapping if you believe extra protection is needed.
-Alternatively is you are transporting bagged goods place something on the base of the pallet to prevent any piercing.
+- You may wish to put a cardboard or bubble wrap layer around the whole pallet before wrapping if you believe extra protection is needed.

-What We Can Take For Manufacturing Pallet Distribution
+What We Can Take For Engineering Pallet Distribution

-Though the list is almost endless we can carry almost all forms of goods relating to retail including raw goods, part and fully manufactured goods, ambient food and drink, plants, engineering parts, clothing, liquid pallets, posts and polls and much, much more.
+Though the list is almost endless we can carry almost all forms of goods relating to Engineering Pallet Distribution and more!
+Including raw goods, part and fully manufactured goods, ambient food and drink, plants, clothing, liquid pallets, posts and polls and much, much more.